 The Balanced Scorecard: Outsmarting design and implementation traps

-Strategy execution is not just a matter of owning the adequate management tools and techniques, but also of making them to work.
+Strategy execution is not just a matter of owning adequate management tools and techniques, but also of making them work.
 Various organizations pride themselves on having implemented the Balanced Scorecard as their main tool for effective performance measurement and successful strategy implementation.
-However, is it enough to cite the use of the Balanced Scorecard in order to communicate a performance oriented culture?
+However, is it enough to cite the use of a Balanced Scorecard in order to communicate a performance-oriented culture?

 Strategy execution is difficult.
-Nevertheless, if all performance oriented organizations own a Balanced Scorecard implementation system, why does execution of strategy fail so often?
+Nevertheless, if all performance-oriented organizations own a Balanced Scorecard implementation system, why does the execution of strategy fail so often?
 Adequately configuring performance management tools so as to achieve strategy execution is frequently easier said than done.

 When actually implementing Balanced Scorecards in our organization, there are a number of points that need to be investigated:

 1. Strategy drafting: Successful implementation of the Balanced Scorecard depends on how well an organization has mapped its strategy.
 Poor articulation of strategy can lead to an ambiguous scorecard design.

 Furthermore, strategic inconsistency might be unraveled as the scorecard formulation process is discharged.
 Consider the Strategy Map.
 This tool frequently helps provide a visual representation of an organization’s strategy, highlighting strategic objectives and the cause and effect argumentations, linked within the four perspectives of the Balanced Scorecard.